-Our story starts with Michael and Brian.
-Michael Poulson has been brewing beer since 1994 and Brian McClure has been brewing beer since 2000.
-Both brewed in their kitchen and fermented in five gallon carboys.
-Both guys had a hard time finding hops, grain, and equipment.
-While they were testing recipes their beers got better and better.
-Michael made beers for weddings, birthdays, parties, etc… When Brian was asked to bring his beer to parties, that was when he realized he had something.
+Our story starts with Michael Poulson.
+Michael Poulson has been brewing beer since 1994, in the kitchen.
+Fermenting in five gallon carboys. finding hops, malt and equipment or improvising when nothing was available.
+Testing recipes on family and neighbors the beer got better and better.
+Michael made beers for weddings, birthdays, parties, etc… When he was asked to bring his beer to parties, that was when he realized he had something.

-In 2012, Michael decided to groom his kids, now in college, to run the family owned construction company that built custom homes in San Diego for the past 25 years.
+In 2012, Michael along with Caroline, decided to groom his kids, now in college, to run the family owned construction company that built custom homes in San Diego for the past 25 years.
 They wanted nothing to do with it… Then Michael and his wife Caroline of 23 years asked that they wanted to start a brewery together

 Everyone thought our beers were good, and our neighbors loved then since they were FREE, so to make sure our beers were smooth to drink, we entered home brew contests, along the west coast and into the middle of the United States..
 To mention a few, Pacific Brewers Cup, Anaheim Fest of Ales and Del Mar Fair.
 Between 2012 and 2015 we entered brew contests constantly taking home thirds, then seconds, then firsts, until we were winning best of show.
-Once we won first three times, we stopped changing our recipes.
+Once we won first, three times, we stopped changing our recipes.